craftcms/yii2-dynamodb/README.md

 Easily use DynamoDB as a cache, session, or queue using this library in your Yii2 or Craft CMS projects.

+> Note: currently Craft supports Yii2 Queue version 2.1.0 so this package is based on version 2.1.0 of yii2-queue.

 ## Installation

 You can install the package via composer: